Bernard Sabrier: Unigestion

-Unigestion, which is headquartered in Geneva, has offices in 10 locations in Europe, North America, and Asia, and focuses mainly on managing assets for institutional clients and high net worth families.
+Unigestion, which is headquartered in Geneva, has offices in 10 locations in Europe, North America, and Asia, and mainly manages assets for institutional clients and high net worth families.
+It is focused largely on private equity and equities.

 Over the past two decades, Unigestion has integrated social responsibility into its business; developing its capabilities as a responsible investor.
 In 2011, Sabrier established the Swiss-regulated Famsa Foundation as the controlling shareholder in Unigestion (see Charitable Activities).
 Other shareholders include employees and institutional investors.

-Charitable Activities
+Charitable activities

 Bernard Sabrier is involved in several charitable projects.
 He established the Children Action charity in 1994 and the Famsa Foundation in 2011.
 He is actively involved in both organisations as Chairman.

 He has spoken frequently on how donors should give with the right mindset to get the right results for beneficiaries, clearly understanding the responsibilities they have to not only give money but to ensure projects they support are managed well with leadership, understanding and humility.